orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     you do not need to package it.
   - If a dependency exists on other overlay(s), you do not need to submit it for review.
+  - If a dependency package is not available on any overlay but is required, you must package it, version bump it, or patch the software to disable/meet the hard requirement.
   - The package should also be polished as much as possible.
 This means to disable options or patch the code so that it is either is feature complete or completely disables/hides the early (buggy) implementation.
 Upstream